palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 It can be assumed that these extensions are meant to inject ads into web pages, yet Phoenix Invicta clearly put some thought into plausible deniability.
 They can always claim their execution of remote code to be a bug in their otherwise perfectly legitimate extension functionality.
 So it will be interesting to see how Google will deal with these extensions, lacking (to my knowledge) any policies that apply here.

-The malicious intent is a bit more obvious with the extensions that seem to be associated with Technosense Media Pvt.
-Ltd. This shouldn’t really come as a surprise to Google: the most popular extension of the group was a topic on this blog back in 2023, and a year before that McAfee already flagged three extensions of the group as malicious.
+The malicious intent is a bit more obvious with Netflix Party and related extensions.
+This shouldn’t really come as a surprise to Google: the most popular extension of the group was a topic on this blog back in 2023, and a year before that McAfee already flagged two extensions of the group as malicious.
 Yet here we are, and these extensions are still capable of spying, [affiliate fraud](https://www.investopedia.com/terms/a/affiliate-fraud.asp) and [cookie stuffing](https://en.wikipedia.org/wiki/Cookie_stuffing) as described by McAfee.
 If anything, their potential to do damage has only increased.

 Finally, the group of extensions around Sweet VPN is the most obviously malicious one.
 To be fair, what these extensions do is probably best described as obfuscation rather than remote code execution.
 Still, they download extensive instructions from their web servers even though these aren’t too flexible in what they can do without requiring changes to the extension code.
 Again there is spying on the users and likely affiliate fraud as well.